-Remittances growth during July-May of FY2020 was 8.7 per cent - an impressive performance considering the shift of COVID-19 epicentre to the European countries and the US, low-level of oil prices in the international market afflicting the Middle East economies and the prolonged lockdown and curfew in almost all important countries hosting Bangladesh's migrant workers (Figure 3).
-Countercyclicality of remittances suggests that remitters are expected to send higher amount of remittances during crisis period in home country.
-On top of that, Bangladesh observed the Eid festival during the last week of May 2020, which was a reason for the higher amount of remittances (about USD 1.5 billion) in corresponding month.
+Remittances growth during July-May of FY2019-20 was 8.7 per cent-an impressive performance considering the shift of COVID-19 epicentre to the European countries and the US, low-level of oil prices in the international market afflicting the Middle East economies and the prolonged lockdown and curfew in almost all important countries hosting Bangladesh's migrant workers (Figure 3).
+Counter-cyclicality of remittances suggests that remitters are expected to send higher amount of remittances during crisis period in home country.
+On top of that, Bangladesh observed that the Eid festival during the last week of May 2020, which was a reason for higher amount of remittances (about USD 1.5 billion) in the corresponding month.

-Remittance inflow had registered a robust 25.5 per cent growth during first half of FY2020, in part thanks to the government introduced 2 per cent cash incentive initiative to all remittance receivers.
-Although, remittances earning in FY2020 is set to surpass last fiscal year's record inflow of USD 16.4 billion, the pre-pandemic trends (assuming 20 per cent annual growth in FY2020) suggests that remittance earnings may fall short by about USD 3.3 billion from the potential income in FY2020.
+Remittance inflow had registered a robust 25.5 per cent growth during the first half of FY2019-20, partial thanks to the government-introduced 2 per cent cash incentive initiative to all remittance receivers.
+Although, remittance earning in FY2019-20 is set to surpass last fiscal year's record inflow of USD 16.4 billion, the pre-pandemic trends (assuming 20 per cent annual growth in FY2019-20) suggests that remittance earnings may fall short by about USD 3.3 billion from the potential income in FY2019-20.